e0003506/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename a person's tag

+**MSS**

+1. User requests to rename a specific person's tag
+2. Addressbook shows the persons tag if any.
+3. AddressBook prompts the user to input in the new tag.
+4. User inputs new tag (e.g. 'friends' to buddies)
+5. AddressBook upon completing input will request for confirmation.
+6. Upon user confirmation, the tag in AddressBook will be renamed.

+**Extensions**

+2a.
+The person does not exist

+> Use case ends.

+2b.
+Selected person has no tag

+> Use case ends.

+4a.
+The given input is invalid

+> An error message is shown by AddressBook, use case resumes at step 4.

+5a.
+User cancels request

+> Use case ends.

 #### Use case: Delete person

 **MSS**